MrLuck99/Coursera-Project/README.md

 New York -140 @ Oakland +155
 </p>

-The team with the smaller number, in this case New York at -140, are considered the money line favorite.
+The team with the smaller number, in this case New York at -140, is considered the money line favorite.
 Whoever wins, regardless of score, covers.
 If the money line is even for both teams, then neither team is a money line favorite.
-In our data set, there are 22,195 favorites, 22,195 underdogs, and 1140 instances where the team has the same money line as their opponent.
+In our data set, there are 22,195 favorites, 22,195 underdogs, and 1,140 instances where both teams have the same money line.

 | Money Line | Count | Cover | Percentage |
 | ------------ | ----------- | ------------ | ------------ |